Curious to know why Korean men like to be called oppa or why they ask you to call them that?

 Being called ajeossi makes them feel older than they are.

-When they hear the word ajeossi, Korean men feel distant from the speaker as well.
+When they hear the word ajeossi, Korean men feel quite distant from the speaker as well.

-Many K-pop lyrics include, “I love you, oppa,” but no one loves ajeossi.
+Many K-pop lyrics include, “I love you, oppa,” but no one wrote a song about, “I love you, ajeossi.”

 If you are a girl and feel comfortable with a Korean guy who is slightly older than you, feel free to call him oppa.
-He will be happy to hear that.
+That will make his day!